|Standing screen display size||1|

 The Prism ST-PRISM-II-0105 will tear through Shadow of the Tomb Raider at its highest settings at both 1080p (151 fps) and 4K (65 fps), easily beating both the CUK Mantis and OMEN 30L.
 It also beats the RTX 3070-based SkyTech Chronos, which sees more gains in 4K.

-On Grand Theft Auto V, the Skytec Prism II hits 162 fps at 1080p resolution and 63 fps at 4K at very settings, blowing away the Mote desktop outfitted with the 20-series GPU.
+On Grand Theft Auto V, the Skytec Prism II hits 162 fps at 1080p resolution and 63 fps at 4K at every setting, blowing away the Mote desktop outfitted with the 20-series GPU.
 Again, the SkyTech Prism beat the Cronis by 14 frames at 4K, but only by a smidge at 1080p.

 The components in our configuration of the SkyTech Prism make for a powerful productivity machine as well for gaming, and if you can use a lot of cores, a Ryzen-based system is a better choice over Intel-based machines.
 Ten cores are enough for gaming, but for tasks like video editing and other highly threaded tasks, our review model with the 12-core and 24-thread AMD Ryzen 9 3900X is more than enough.